Query Syntax

 # Scans with timestamp for programmatic processing

-scans show scan_id, scan_time@timestamp, file_count order by scan_time desc limit 10
+scans show scan_id, started_at@timestamp, file_count order by started_at desc limit 10

 # Scans with changes and alerts

-scans show scan_id, file_count, total_file_size, add_count, modify_count, delete_count, alert_count order by scan_time desc
+scans show scan_id, file_count, total_size, add_count, modify_count, delete_count, alert_count order by started_at desc

-See also: Interactive Mode · Validators · Configuration
+See also: Explore Page · Validators · Configuration